-This means that you can monitor what is going on in your school, and are able to delete posts and comments that are inappropriate.
+This means that you can monitor what is going on in your school and are able to delete any posts and comments that are inappropriate.
 Occasionally a parent may report a post to you; the Monitor Community page is where you can follow up on the report and take action if necessary.

 Deleting a post